 4 Steps To Overcoming Fear

 Even though they had all achieved what we would generally class as success, they all talked about their struggle with their inner critic.
-Their career progress was being limited more by their inner “glass ceiling” than anything external holding them back.
+Their career progress was being limited more by their “inner glass ceiling” than anything external holding them back.

 Katty Kay and Claire Shipman, authors of The Confidence Gap, support this idea.
-In their extensive research they found that the more they searched for evidence of flourishing confidence in successful women, the more they found a distinct shortage even amongst highly acclaimed, accomplished women.
+In their extensive research, they found that the more they searched for evidence of flourishing confidence in successful women, the more they found a distinct shortage even amongst highly acclaimed, accomplished women.

-And what this is really about … Is FEAR.
+What this is really about … Is FEAR.